MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-D-Airmen/part-61-Certification-Pilots-Flight-Instructors-Ground-Instructors/subpart-A-General/section-61.55.md

 ##### § 61.55 Second-in-command qualifications. #####

-Link to an amendment published at 89 FR 92484, Nov.
-21, 2024.
+(a) A person may serve as a second-in-command of an aircraft type certificated for more than one required pilot flight crewmember or in operations requiring a second-in-command pilot flight crewmember only if that person meets the following requirements:

-(a) A person may serve as a second-in-command of an aircraft type certificated for more than one required pilot flight crewmember or in operations requiring a second-in-command pilot flight crewmember only if that person holds:
+(1) Holds at least a private pilot certificate with the appropriate category and class rating;

-(1) At least a private pilot certificate with the appropriate category and class rating; and
+(2) Holds an instrument rating or privilege that applies to the aircraft being flown if the flight is under IFR;

-(2) An instrument rating or privilege that applies to the aircraft being flown if the flight is under IFR; and
+(3) Holds at least a pilot type rating for the aircraft being flown unless the flight will be conducted as domestic flight operations within the United States airspace; and

-(3) At least a pilot type rating for the aircraft being flown unless the flight will be conducted as domestic flight operations within the United States airspace.
+(4) If serving as second-in-command of a powered-lift, satisfies the requirements specified in § 194.209 of this chapter.

 (b) Except as provided in paragraph (e) of this section, no person may serve as a second-in-command of an aircraft type certificated for more than one required pilot flight crewmember or in operations requiring a second-in-command unless that person has within the previous 12 calendar months: